 After many glasses of this delicious Chardonnay, I decide it time to give my nose and mouth a chance to rest.
 As I look over my notes I stay aware of the last swallow I had.
 The finish of the wine is its overall judgment.
 This is where you will find the lingering demand of the juice.
 Do the flavors quickly go away or do they hang around for a while?
 This wine has staying power; notes of lemon and floral just float from the back of my throat.
 This is also where I judge a wines need, if there is one, for aging.
 Should this wine stay in the cellar a few more years or is it ready for prime time?
 This one can stay down for another four years.
 However, if you like your Chardonnay with a tight quench and a firework finish, by all means, open it now.
 In a few years, the lemon notes will change as will the floral.
 You may find more apple, pear, and granite; this I know, having consumed thousands of bottles of wine, with a wide array of ages and climates.

 Lunch – Laguna Beach, June

 Two empty bottles of Marcassin are propped up in the silver ice bucket, like Bernie during a fun weekend.
 The best way to enjoy any bottle of wine is with great company.
-Sitting alone in a kitchen on a Saturday afternoon is just for note taking.
+Sitting alone in a kitchen on a Saturday afternoon is just for note-taking.
 The real experience is opening something wonderful and pouring it for friends.
 If you happen to know something about the winemaker, winery or the varietal, then the story once shared, enhances the time together.
-Having finished our lunch, Shawn Marie and I decide to walk around downtown, holding hands (which we always do) and enjoy the many art galleries that Laguna Beach offers and in the distance, we hear the mighty elephants jumping out of trees.
+Having finished our lunch, Shawn Marie and I decided to walk around downtown, holding hands (which we always do) and enjoy the many art galleries that Laguna Beach offers and in the distance, we hear the mighty elephants jumping out of trees.
 This is how you Sunday, in Southern California, in June.